Victor Chandler

 Final Words

 Known as the “Gentleman Bookmaker,” Victor Chandler is a pioneer who has considerably impacted the gambling industry.
-From being the first UK bookmaker to pack his business offshore to tax-haven Gibraltar to pioneering internet betting, Chandler’s big moves spelled a new era for the BetVictor group, prompting it to new heights.
-The bookmaker became a billion-dollar enterprise and one of the leading gambling brands.
+He became the first UK bookie to take his business offshore to tax-haven Gibraltar and pioneered internet betting.
+Chandler’s big moves spelled a new era for the BetVictor group, prompting it to new heights.
+The sportsbook became a billion-dollar enterprise and one of the leading gambling brands.

-Even though Chandler has given up his shares of the BetVictor Victor Chandler group and is no longer actively involved in the industry, his remarkable legacy will not be forgotten soon, at least by BetZillion.
+Even though Chandler has given up his shares of BetVictor and is no longer actively involved in the industry, his remarkable legacy will not be forgotten soon, at least not by BetZillion.

 Frequently Asked Questions